Darwin's Coffee House

 - Dr Claudio Avignone-Rossa (University of Surrey, UK) – Never underestimate the power of coffee: Squeezing energy from coffee waste

-After the talks will be a Q&A session with the speakers and invited guests.
-A coffee-themed drinks reception will follow.
+After the talks was a Q&A session with the speakers and invited guests.
+A coffee-themed drinks reception followed.

-Tickets cost £3 and can be purchaed through Eventbrite.
+Tickets cost £3 and could be purchased through Eventbrite.

 Coffee Morning at Charles Darwin House